• Skip to main content

 Fertilizer:There is other advice from various sources about feeding (none wrong), but I would suggest fertilizing once a month with a diluted solution.

-Humidity:Average to high room humidity is needed, so you will need to increase the humidity of a normal room.
-Misting the leaves is helpful.
+Humidity:Average to high humidity is needed, so you will need to increase the humidity of a normal room.
+Misting the leaves or a pebble tray can be helpful.

 Propagation:Propagate from mature stem tip cuttings below an aerial root at the node during summer.
 Place the stem cutting about 1 or 2 inches deep in moist potting soil and water moderately.
 It should begin rooting within the first couple of weeks or so.